 Check out the Guide to build your registry with products from Naturepedic, Happsy, Lullaby Earth, Meliora Cleaning Products, Pura Stainless, Oilogic, Natracare, Pure Natural Cleaners, Bioserie Toys, Pleni Naturals, Alaffia, MamaEarth, Annmarie Skin Care, and True Botanicals.

-The Getting Ready for Baby coalition is a joint effort of over 85 organizations (including Made Safe!) working to ensure all products made and sold for babies and young children in the US are made free from harmful chemicals that can disrupt healthy development and contribute to diseases and disorders.
+The Getting Ready for Baby coalition is a joint effort of over 85 organizations (including MADE SAFE!) working to ensure all products made and sold for babies and young children in the US are made without known harmful chemicals that can disrupt healthy development and contribute to diseases and disorders.
 A goal of Getting Ready for Baby partners and allies is to urge baby product retailers to create policies that prevent products made with toxic chemicals from appearing on their store shelves.

 We’re honored that the MADE SAFE seal is the only seal recommended by this wide coalition of trusted health and environmental advocates.